Pan-Canadian-Genome-Library/daco/apps/api/README.md

 Follow these steps to prepare your local machine to run this application from source:

 1. Install all npm dependencies: `pnpm i`
 2. Run Docker dependencies.
-From the root of this workspace: `docker-compose up`
+From the root of this workspace: `docker-compose up -d`
 3. Initialize this repository: `pnpm setup`
    1. Creates a `.env` file with default values.
 Update the values in this file if you need to change the application configuration.
    2. Runs migrations to setup database